KwakyeCA/fake-political-news-detection-nlp/README.md

 ##  Project Overview

 This project implements and evaluates a comprehensive NLP pipeline for detecting fake political news using the LIAR benchmark dataset.
-We systematically compare three approaches—traditional machine learning, static word embeddings, and BERT transformers—to understand when model complexity provides value versus when simpler methods remain competitive.
+I systematically compare three approaches—traditional machine learning, static word embeddings, and BERT transformers—to understand when model complexity provides value versus when simpler methods remain competitive.

 ### Why This Matters